scala-ide/docs/user/features/typingviewing.rst

 Code Templates
 --------------

 Code templates are available in the completion proposals in code assist.
-They provide shorcuts for boilerplate code like main method definition and asInstanceOf invocation.
+They provide shortcuts for boilerplate code like main method definition and asInstanceOf invocation.

 .. image:: ../images/feature-template-01.png

 The list of available templates can be viewed and modified in the ``Scala → Templates`` preference page.

-Mark Occurences
+Mark Occurrences
 ---------------

-As in the Java tooling, Mark Occurences highlights within a file where a type, variable or method is referenced.
+As in the Java tooling, Mark Occurrences highlights within a file where a type, variable or method is referenced.

 .. image:: ../images/feature-occurences-01.png